 The Warwickshire County Council Councillors’ Grant Fund is aimed at community and voluntary organisations.
-The Fund provides County Councillors within North Leamington and Kenilworth with a pot of over £17,000 to support small-scale projects within their area that support the following outcomes:
+It provides each of our 57 Councillors with a pot of £6,000 to support small-scale projects within their division that support the following outcomes:

 Who can apply?

 - Constituted ‘not-for-profit’ community organisations in Warwickshire